Are you looking for a food or water bowl for your ferret?

 Bowls Attached To The Cage

-The good thing is that ferret won’t be able to touch the bowl, but you will see the ferret digging in water bowl.
+The good thing is that ferret won’t be able to move the bowl, but you will see the ferret digging in water bowl.
 The bad thing is that it is not easy to clean and not easy to put it somewhere else in the cage.

 If you want to clean the bowl (or move it around) you have to remove the entire bowl from the cage and that can take time, especially if it is screwed on.
 If there is some sort of a clip, then the entire situation is much easier and I approve of that.